nvbogu/Natural-Language-Understanding-API/data/nlu.md

 - hey Big blue button mute [Me]{"entity": "PERSON"}
 - best friend bigbluebutton mute [Myself]{"entity": "PERSON"}

-## intent: out_of_scope
+## intent: wake_up+summarize
-- big blue button is a meeting conference tool
+- hey big blue button please summarize the meeting
-- bbb is a nice programm
-- I would consider wake up at 10 pm
-- I am not finished yet
-- Can you here me?
-- turn on your valume please
-- uhhhh
-- ahhhh
+- hello bbb mute give me the Summary of the meeting
+- hey my friend please compile the summary for me
+- hey bbb whats the summary of the meeting?
-- can you here me?
+- bbb can you summarize the meeting for me
-- good bye
+- big blue button do the summarization for me please
-- hi
+- hi big blue button make the Summarization now
+- greetings big blue button let me show the summary
-- hello everyone
+- hello big blue can you do the Summarization pls
+- hey Big blue button is there a way to give me a summary?
+- best friend bigbluebutton I want the Summarization now